VAsmaaShaker/VAsmaaShaker/README.md

 ✨ I’m interested in AI, Data Science, Forensic Computing.

-🌱 I’m currently learning Robotics at @smart-methods .
+🌱 I’m currently learning Robotics.

 💖 I’m looking to collaborate on hackathons and projects that match my interests!